CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:class:: Checkpointer(generation_interval=100, time_interval_seconds=300)

     A reporter class that performs checkpointing using :py:mod:`pickle` to save and restore populations (and other aspects of the simulation state).
+It saves the current state every ``generation_interval`` generations or ``time_interval_seconds`` seconds, whichever happens first.
+Subclasses :py:class:`BaseReporter`.
+    (The potential save point is at the end of a generation.)

+    :param generation_interval: If not None, maximum number of generations between checkpoints.
+    :type generation_interval: int or None
+    :param time_interval_seconds: If not None, maximum number of seconds between checkpoints.
+    :type time_interval_seconds: float or None

+    .. py:staticmethod:: save_checkpoint(config, population, species, generation)

+      Saves the current simulation (including randomization) state to :file:`neat-checkpoint-{generation}`, with ``generation`` being the generation number.

+    .. py:staticmethod:: restore_checkpoint(filename)

+      Resumes the simulation from a previous saved point.
+Loads the specified file, sets the randomization state, and returns a :py:class:`Population` object set up with the rest of the previous state.

+      :param str filename: The file to be restored from.
+      :return: Object that can be used with :py:meth:`Population.run <population.Population.run>` to restart the simulation.
+      :rtype: :py:class:`Population <population.Population>` object.

-.. todo:: Put in links to the config_file and customization pages.
+.. todo:: Put in links to the customization page.

 .. py:module:: config
    :synopsis: Does general configuration parsing; used by other classes for their configuration.